"There are no beautiful surfaces without a terrible depth."

 "I was thirteen years old."
 Was all she said – all she managed to say at first.

 Truth be told, she wasn't sure where to begin.
-She didn't know where that story started, let alone where it ended – but she figured that day that somehow, it was time that the story be told.
+She didn't know where that story started, let alone where it ended – but today, she figured that it was time the story be told.

 "It was just before summer, sometime during May.
 There was a heat wave going on."
 This much she remembered.
 Disgusting, hot days; clothes clinging to her body with perspiration, sweat gliding down her forehead and collarbone during endless smothering nights.